Sulla's civil war

-Sulla's civil war was fought between the Roman general Lucius Cornelius Sulla and his opponents, the Cinna-Marius faction (usually called the Marians or the Cinnans after their former leaders Gaius Marius and Lucius Cornelius Cinna), in the years 83–81 BC.
+Sulla's civil war was fought between the Roman general Sulla and his opponents, the Cinna-Marius faction (usually called the Marians or the Cinnans after their former leaders Gaius Marius and Lucius Cornelius Cinna), in the years 83–82 BC.
 The war ended with a decisive battle just outside Rome itself.
-After the war the victorious Sulla made himself dictator of the republic.
+After the war the victorious Sulla made himself dictator of the Roman Republic.

 Prelude

 Sulla had achieved temporary control of Rome and Marius's exile to Africa following his first march on Rome, but departed soon afterwards to lead the First Mithridatic War.
-This departure allowed Gaius Marius and his son Gaius Marius the younger to return to Rome with an army and, with Lucius Cornelius Cinna, to wrest control of Rome back from Sulla's supporter Gnaeus Octavius during Sulla's absence.
+This departure allowed Gaius Marius and his son Gaius Marius the younger to return to Rome with an army and, with Lucius Cornelius Cinna, to wrestle control of Rome back from Sulla's supporter Gnaeus Octavius during Sulla's absence.
 Based on the orders of Marius, some of his soldiers went through Rome killing the leading supporters of Sulla, including Octavius.

 Their heads were exhibited in the Forum.
 After five days, Cinna ordered his more disciplined troops to kill Marius's rampaging soldiers.
 All told some 100 Roman nobles had been murdered.
 Marius declared Sulla's reforms and laws invalid, officially exiled Sulla, had himself elected to Sulla's eastern command, and Cinna and himself elected consuls for the year 86 BC.
 Marius died a fortnight after and Cinna was left in sole control of Rome.

 Having managed this achievement, the Marians sent out Lucius Valerius Flaccus with an army to relieve Sulla of his command in the east.
-Flaccus had been given as second in command Gaius Flavius Fimbria, an individual whom history records had few virtues.
-He was to eventually agitate against his commanding officer and incite the troops to murder Flaccus.
+Flaccus had been given as second in command Gaius Flavius Fimbria, an individual who history records had few virtues.
+According to Plutarch's biography on Sulla, Gaius Flavius Fimbra eventually agitated against his commanding officer and incited the troops to murder Flaccus in 84 BC.

-In the meantime, the two Roman armies camped next to each other and Sulla, not for the first time, encouraged his soldiers to spread dissension among Flaccus’ army.
-Many deserted to Sulla before Flaccus packed up and moved on north to threaten Mithridates’ northern dominions.
+In the meantime, the two Roman armies camped next to each other, and Sulla, not for the first time, encouraged his soldiers to spread dissension among Flaccus’ army.
+Many deserted to Sulla before Flaccus had arranged to pack up and move on to north, to threaten Mithridates’ northern dominions.
 In the meantime Sulla moved to intercept the new Pontic army and end the war at Orchomenus.

 Course

-With Mithridates defeated and Cinna now dead in a mutiny, Sulla was determined to regain control of Rome.
+With Mithridates defeated for the moment and Cinna now dead as a result of a mutiny in Ancona, Sulla was determined to regain control of Rome from his enemies.